awamartin/uno/README.md

 # To Do

-- show play direction (reverse or not reversed) - CC
-- make the player's turn more obvious - CC
 - customisable player names - AM
-- playing a card on the same card is not easy to see - CC
 - sort button for players hand - CC
 - uno button/uno challenge rules
 - deal notifier - CC